CoinLedger Review 2026

 CoinLedger Accuracy: How Reliable Are the Calculations?

 Tax accuracy is ultimately what matters most - getting a number wrong on your tax return can lead to penalties, audits, or overpayment.
-Here is my assessment of how reliable CoinLedger's calculations actually are.
+Here is an assessment of how reliable CoinLedger's calculations actually are.

 Cost basis methodology is the foundation of accurate crypto tax calculations.
 CoinLedger supports FIFO, LIFO, HIFO and Specific ID, which covers the methods accepted by most tax authorities.
 Choosing the right method can significantly impact your tax bill.
 FIFO (first in, first out) is the default in most countries, but HIFO (highest in, first out) can minimize gains in a rising market.
-I recommend calculating with multiple methods to see which results in the lowest tax liability for your situation.
+We recommend calculating with multiple methods to see which results in the lowest tax liability for your situation.

 Where CoinLedger gets calculations right: Straightforward buy-sell-trade sequences are handled accurately.
 If you bought BTC at one price and sold at another, the gain/loss calculation will match what you would calculate by hand.
 Simple transfers between your own wallets are also typically identified correctly (marked as non-taxable moves rather than sales).